solo-fsw/timing_tester/Software/OpenSesame/README.md

 The video data is taken from the file called Moef.wav and plays the video once (however, the trial is repeated five times and the averge delay from these five trials is computed afterwards).The video is being de-selecterd currently (which can be done in the first loop calle dthe experiment_loop_with_all_trials) because it needs a different back-end to be played.
 We use the psycho backend, however, it is not compartible with the video file.
 The video file works only if "legacy" is the selected back-end.

 ## **Results**

+### *Onset Timing (Photo Transistor vs. Serial Marker)*
+The Onset DIFF value is defined as:

+(Slide onset-time as measured by the transistor) – (Slide onset-time as measured via the serial port)

+The statistics are given in milliseconds.